 She advises other athletes with disabilities to get comfortable advocating for themselves.
 The first prosthetist she worked with wasn’t prepared to create anything more than a walking leg for her.
 “In order to have medical equipment that you’re satisfied with, you have to find the person that works best for you,” Palagi says.

-Ver Kuilen encourages everyone, no matter what their ability is, to work on raising awareness for the issues that the disability community faces.
-In her journey, Ver Kuilen set out to raise awareness for athletes with disabilities by completing a 1,500-mile triathlon spanning the U.S. West Coast.
+No matter their ability, Ver Kuilen encourages everyone to work on raising awareness for the issues that the disability community faces.
+In her journey, Ver Kuilen set out to raise awareness for athletes with disabilities by completing a 2.400 KM triathlon spanning the U.S. West Coast.
 She attempted the feat with only her walking prosthetic to demonstrate how important specialized prosthetics are.

 In terms of organized competition, Bonner recommends that event directors start building in accommodations for differently abled athletes, rather than providing those accommodations on a case-by-case basis.